 (a) The Guarantor and each Principal Subsidiary is duly organized or validly formed, validly existing and (if applicable) in good standing under the laws of its jurisdiction of incorporation or formation.
 The Guarantor and each Principal Subsidiary have all requisite powers and all material governmental licenses, authorizations, consents and approvals required in each case to carry on its business as now conducted.

-(b) The execution, delivery and performance by the Guarantor of this Guaranty are within the Guarantor's legal powers, have been duly authorized by all necessary legal action of the Guarantor, require, in respect of the Guarantor, no action by or in respect of, or filing with, any governmental body, agency or official and do not contravene, or constitute a default under, any provision of law or regulation applicable to the Guarantor or Regulation U issued by the Federal Reserve Board or the charter or organizational documents, or by-laws or similar document of the Guarantor or any judgment, injunction, order, decree or material ("material" for the purposes of this representation meaning creating a liability of $100,000,000 or more) agreement binding upon the Guarantor or result in the creation or imposition of any lien, security interest or other charge or encumbrance on any asset of the Guarantor or any of its Subsidiaries.
+(b) The execution, delivery and performance by the Guarantor of this Guaranty are within the Guarantor's legal powers, have been duly authorized by all necessary legal action of the Guarantor, require, in respect of the Guarantor, no action by or in respect of, or filing with, any governmental body, agency or official and do not contravene, or constitute a default under, any provision of law or regulation applicable to the Guarantor or Regulation U issued by the Federal Reserve Board or the charter or organizational documents, or by-laws or similar document of the Guarantor or any judgment, injunction, order, decree or material ("material" for the purposes of this representation meaning creating a liability of U.S.$100,000,000 or more) agreement binding upon the Guarantor or result in the creation or imposition of any lien, security interest or other charge or encumbrance on any asset of the Guarantor or any of its Subsidiaries.

 (c) This Guaranty has been duly executed and delivered by the Guarantor and is the legal, valid and binding obligation of the Guarantor enforceable against the Guarantor in accordance with its terms, except as the enforceability thereof may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors' rights generally and by general principles of equity.